Ryuuuxseii/A-maze-ing/README.md

 The maze behavior is controlled through a simple text configuration file.
 This allows the maze to be modified without touching the source code.

-Example structure of the config file:
+Example structure of the config file

 width=20
 height=10